sferik/chrome-new-tab-timezones/README.md

 Because you're so cultured, right?

-### On the Chrome Web Store

-Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/new-tab/adcpijkmbecohfalcbafjgadfnpchhlg) and choose "Add to Chrome".
-Then you'll have it.
-Shaboom.

 ### Local Installation
 `git clone` this repo.
 Go to Chrome Settings > Extensions ([chrome://extensions](chrome://extensions)).
 Choose "Load unpacked extension" and choose the `unpacked-extension` folder in this repo.

 Disable the extension to switch back to the original Chrome New Tab page.

 ### Customization